 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code.
-Agency states that it provided Employee with one round of lateral competition, which resulted in her being ranked the lower of two Counselors within her competitive level.
-Agency also contends that Employee was properly given thirty (30) days written notice prior to the effective date of her termination.
+Agency states that it provided Employee with one round of lateral competition, which resulted in him being ranked the lower of two Art